-- Word Problems with Equations Students will be able to set up and solve equations for real world problems. - Equations with Distributive Property In the activity, students will be working with a partner, and will be charged with the role of analyzing their partner's work if mistakes exist.
+Word Problems with Equations Students will be able to set up and solve equations for real world problems.

+Pinellas County Schools ACCELERATED MATH GRADE 7 2020-20 --
-- Inequalities Students will be able to solve and graph inequalities with one variable. - Inequalities Negative Rule Students will be able to solve and graph inequalities with a negative coefficient for x.

-Lessons 1, 2, and 3: Focus on the problems with signed rational numbers; students were taught one step equations in 6th grade.
+Equations with Distributive Property In the activity, students will be working with a partner, and will be charged with the role of analyzing their partner's work if mistakes exist.
+Inequalities Students will be able to solve and graph inequalities with one variable.
+Inequalities - Negative Rule Students will be able to solve and graph inequalities with a negative coefficient for x.
+McGraw-Hill Course 2, Chapter 6 Lessons 1, 2, and 3: Focus on the problems with signed rational numbers; students were taught one step equations in 6 th grade.
 The only new content in these sections is solving equations with rational numbers (integers, signed fractions and decimals).

-Inquiry Lab: Solve Two-Step Equations

-Inquiry Lab: More Two-Step Equations

-Inquiry Lab: Solve Inequalities
+Inquiry Lab: Solve Two-Step Equations Lesson 4 Inquiry Lab: More Two-Step Equations Lesson 5 Inquiry Lab: Solve Inequalities Inquiry Lab: Solve Inequalities Lessons 6.7 and 8

-Lessons 6,7,and 8

-Grade 7 Math Adv Unit 2: Geometric Figu Projected Time Semester 1 Allotment: 10 Days MAFS.7.G.1.1 Solve proble figures, including computing ems involving scale drawings of geometric and actual lengths and areas from a scale a scale drawing at a different scale. m technology) geometric sha constructing triangles fron and, with ruler and protractor, and with pes with given conditions.
-Focus on three measures of angles or sides, notice mine a unique triangle, more than one Items may ind triangle being Given conditic congruence of is 180 degree Be aware of tool when deed tool when d he scoring capabilities for the GRID signing these items.
-In from other grades, conditions should record that parallel/perpendicular le measure, such as symmetry and symmetry and or e two-dimensional figures that result from igures, as in plane sections of right ht rectangular pyramids.
-Slicing is limitBases of prism es, and cylinders are allowed. sed to horizontal or vertical slices. ms and pyramids can be a triangle (any re; a rectangle; or a regular pentagon e figures.
-AL m vertical, and adjacent angl out supplementary, complementary, es in a multi-step problem to write and an unknown angle in a figure.
-Angle measur and should no The following item: supplen adjacent. rements are shown only in degrees of be greater than 180.
-It words should not be used in any mentary, complementary, vertical, and it appear in every item. or
+Semester 1 Unit 2: Geometric Figu res 10 days: 9/29 - 10/12 Standards/Learning Goals: MAFS.7.G.1.1 Solve problems involving scale drawings of geometric figures, including computing actual lengths and areas from a scale drawing and reproducing a scale drawing at a different scale.
+MAFS.7.G.1.2 Draw (freehand, with ruler and protractor, and with technology) geometric shapes with given conditions.
+Focus on constructing triangles from three measures of angles or sides, notice when the conditions determine a unique triangle, more than one triangle, or no triangle.
+Content Limits, Assessment Types, Calculator Geometric figures must be two-dimensional polygons.
+Calculator: YES Context: ALLOWABLE Given conditions should not focus on similarity or congruence or that the sum of angles in a triangle is 180 degrees.
+Be aware of the scoring capabilities for the GRID tool when designing these items.
+To distinguish from other grades, conditions should include factors other than parallel/perpendicular lines and angle measure, such as symmetry and side length.
+Calculator: NEUTRAL Context: ALLOWABLE MAFS.7.G.1.3 Describe the two-dimensional figures that result from slicing three-dimensional figures, as in plane sections of right rectangular prisms and right rectangular pyramids.
+Slicing is limit Bases of prism (any type); a sepentagon or left items should Calculator: NEUTRA Context: ALLOWAE not use composite figures.
+AL BLE MAFS.7.G.2.5 Use facts about supplementary, complementary, vertical, and adjacent angles in a multi-step problem to write and solve simple equations for an unknown angle in a figure.
+Items should only.
+Calculator: YES Context: ALLOWAE use angles measured in degrees

+Open Up Resources Lessons (be selective, you can't use all in the time provided)

+- Grade 7, Unit 1: Scale Drawings - Grade 7, Unit 7: Angles, Triangles, and Prisms

 Students work with scale drawings.
 They learn how to read them, calculate the scale, compute the actual lengths from the scale in the drawings, and reproduce a scale drawing using another scale.
 Scale drawings are proportional to one another.
 Problems should center on experiences in the students' own lives.
 Examples include but are not limited to scale drawings of student rooms at home, the classroom, and comic book strips.
 The term scale factor should be used when students are asked to reproduce a scale drawing at a different scale.
 A scale factor is a number that multiplies some quantity.
-For example, doubling the length of a window that is 3 ft long corresponds to a scale factor of 2 $(2 \times 3 = 6)$ .
+For example, doubling the length of a window that is 3 ft long corresponds to a scale factor of 2 $(2 \times 3 = 6)$.
 (Common Core Mathematics Companion, Pg.
 165)